 Without proper planning, you might find yourself aimlessly juggling tasks, leading to burnout or decision paralysis—a state where you waste time trying to decide your next move, ultimately accomplishing nothing.

-Recently, I've divided my time into two primary categories—structured and unstructured time.
 When I know the direction I want to pursue and the work that needs to be done, I adopt an approach similar to the one described above to efficiently complete the tasks at hand.
-Conversely, unstructured time is when I follow my instincts and let spontaneity dictate how I spend my time—this istime for creativity, relaxation, and unwinding.
+Conversely, unstructured time is when I follow my instincts and let spontaneity dictate how I spend my time–this is time for creativity and unwinding.

 On most days, I have a clear idea of what needs to be accomplished, so a part of my day is invariably spent in a structured manner.
 When striving toward a goal, I've found that organizing my time yields the best results.